peekayitachi/solar-pv-forecast-mvp/README.md

-# PSH & Solar Energy Insight — One-File MVP
+# SunShift – Energy Estimator Based on Daily Peak Sun Hours

 A single-file **Streamlit** app that estimates **Peak Sun Hours (PSH)** and **energy output** from free **Open-Meteo** data for major Indian metros and global cities.